How to Handle the Process of a Divorce: What Experts Won’t Tell You

 How to file the petition correctly

-Initially, you must complete the appropriate petition (also called complaint in some jurisdictions).
+Initially, you must complete the Petition (Form FL-100).
 This document establishes your grounds for divorce and outlines your requests regarding property division, child custody, and support.
-Each jurisdiction has specific forms with different requirements, making it crucial to verify you’re using current, jurisdiction-appropriate paperwork.
+Verify you’re using current, California Judicial Council forms.

 Common filing mistakes include: